Iraq battles to rebuild despite war and oil slump

 Araji’s commission is trying to make up for the lost years, seeking foreign investment in electricity - to address a shortfall of 12,000 megawatts - as well as refineries, transport, telecoms and health.

-In the housing sector, his commission and local provincial organizations are working to provide 400,000 to 450,000 units.
+In the housing sector, his commission and local provincial organisations are working to provide 400,000 to 450,000 units.

 Even so, and despite heavy promotion on state television, Bismayah has to overcome concern from potential buyers.